joao-d-oliveira/RL-SmartAgent-BananaGame/Report.md

   Unfortunately as the enviroment has consideravel ammount of random aspects to it (eps, the world itself, ...) one can not be entirely sure that the model didn't just "got lucky".
   In order to improve that and take away some uncertainty, one option would be to run it much more times and evaluate better the aspects of each variable tweak.
+* As mentioned [above](https://github.com/joao-d-oliveira/RL-SmartAgent-BananaGame/blob/main/Report.md#plot-of-rewards) the parameters used on the tweaked networks (`Double DQN`, `Dueling DQN`, ...) where found focusing on a `Vanilla DQN`, they should perform much better if they were searched based on each network.
+* Another thing that one could do is to try to play with the batch size from the buffer, and beta, so other parameters that weren't tweaked
-* One could try to find take a look at implementing other advance techniques which weren't discussed here. (such as: ...)
+* One could try to find take a look at implementing other advance techniques which weren't discussed here. (such as: [Distributional DQN](https://arxiv.org/abs/1707.06887), [multi-step bootstrap targets](https://arxiv.org/abs/1602.01783), [Noisy DQN](https://arxiv.org/abs/1706.10295), ...)

 ------